315+ Telescopes Ranked

 View Rankings

-Celestron’s ExploraScope 114EQ is plagued by poor design all around - we’d recommend steering clear.
+Celestron’s ExploraScope 114EQ is plagued by poor design all around.
+I’d recommend steering clear.

 Photo of author